 - Review strategy to reflect vision, values and culture

 - Inhouse catering vs outsourcing your catering service

 - Cook fresh vs cook chill and other models

-- Staff roles and improving productivity
+- Review of staff roles and improving productivity

 - Future proofing your service, kitchen and staff